Exciting news for admins who wants more control of Public IP address in the Public Cloud! =]

 This guide introduce Nested CloudFormation Stacks allowing to reduce coupling and increase cohesion when developing and infrastructure as a code (IaC) code with CloudFormation Templates.

-This guide also introduce a bastion host in private subnet used to jump into the private VPC using AWS Systems Manager Session Manager, without needing create VPN, expose/ingress internet traffic to nodes, etc. Alternatively, you can forward the traffic from the internal API Load Balancer from the client (outside the VPC) using AWS SSM Session Port forwarding, allowing to quickly access the OpenShift clusters without leaving your "home". =]
+the private VPC using AWS Systems Manager Session Manager, without needing create VPN, expose/ingress internet traffic to nodes, etc. Alternatively, you can forward the traffic from the internal API Load Balancer from the client (outside the VPC) using AWS SSM Session Port forwarding, allowing to quickly access the OpenShift clusters without leaving your "home". =]

 Lastly but not least, this guide also shows how to deploy Highly Available and scalable Proxy service using Autoscaling Group to spread the nodes across zones, Network Load Balancer to distributed the traffic equally between nodes, and reduce costs by using Spot EC2 Instances (capacity managed and balanced natively using ASG/Fleet).